 This past weekend, I made this oyster mushroom dish based on a mussels appetizer I remember ordering and eating often during my early 20s.
 At that time, I remember not being so sure about what I wanted to do with my life, and worked as a waitress in a sushi bar while I tried to figure it all out.
 During the year and a half that I was there, I not only served lots of sushi, but also was constantly around and ate a lot of it.
 Most nights I served it in tatami rooms or at the sushi bar in the restaurant I worked at, and ended my evenings going out to a smaller sushi bar nearby with coworkers for drinks and appetizers.

 One of the dishes that we’d always order was dynamite mussels, which are basically mussels slathered with a Kewpie mayo and hot sauce, then baked until neon orange and bubbly.
-Eating this veganized version of that dish brought back memories of sitting at that small but cozy sushi bar with friends after our shift was over, and recall little details like the curve of a sake cup on the table and the way the prominent “H” on the front window decal was half peeled off but never replaced.
+Eating this veganized version of that dish made with oyster mushrooms brought back memories of sitting at that small but cozy sushi bar with friends after our shift was over, and recall little details like the curve of a sake cup on the table and the way the prominent “H” on the front window decal was half peeled off but never replaced.

 As we sat looking out of that window onto the street, we would share stories about weird, funny or rude customers we had waited on that evening.
 Sometimes the conversation would slowly drift into Japanese, but I never minded—I loved listening to the cadence and flow of it, like a song I could hum to, although I didn’t know most of the words.
 Even though I was very uncertain about my life at that time, it somehow seemed okay during those late evenings in front of that window, surrounded by the laughter and warmth of friends.